BLuckoo/Module_7_Challenge/README.md

 ## Retiring Employees Analysis Findings

 The criteria set for retirement is based on employees born between January 1, 1952 and December 31, 1955.

 Applying those criteria to the current employee list generates the following results:

-Using this criteria on the current employees list, the following are the results:

 1. A total of 133,766 employees met the retirement age criteria that were set.
     This data is saved in the attached CSV file "retirement_titles".